-The Applied Conservation Ecology Laboratory, or ACE Lab, is a research unit at the University of Alberta founded and directed by Dr. Scott Nielsen since 2008.
-We are based out of the Department of Renewable Resources in the Faculty of Agricultural, Life and Environmental Sciences.
+The Applied Conservation Ecology Laboratory is a research unit at the University of Alberta led by Dr. Scott Nielsen since 2008.
+We are based out of the Department of Renewable Resources with a focus on species and biodiversity conservation.

-Prospective students and field assistants: We attract an eclectic mix of research assistants, graduate and undergraduate students to our lab, ranging from post-doctoral fellows and skilled technicians with many years of experience under their belts to bright-eyed, bushy-tailed junior undergraduates.
-If you think you have what it takes to join us, be sure to mention it to your ecology instructors, and check out our opportunities page for position openings!
-(Prospective graduate students: please read this before emailing us.)
+Prospective students and field assistants: We attract an eclectic mix of post-doctoral fellows, research assistants, and graduate and undergraduate students.
+If you think you have what it takes to join us check out our opportunities page for current openings!
+(Prospective graduate students: Please note we receive a lot of requests, yet few openings; please read this before emailing us.)

 We work everywhere, including some really cool places accessible only by boat, plane, helicopter, 4x4 truck, ATV, snowmobile, canoe or unmanned aerial vehicle.

 Our field accomodations range from rustic cabins and campsites to dorm houses with full amenities.

 A sampling of what we're up to in the field.